-The Bank recognizes that credit concentration risk is present in the Bank's factoring business in view of the fact that factored debtors are active in the property, building and construction sector.
-Credit concentration risk is mitigated by a comprehensive credit insurance policy covering credit risks arising from the Bank's factoring exposure and by the Group's vast experience in this sector and local and in depth knowledge of the customer base.
-The Bank is fully able to take advantage of this experience and local knowledge.
+The Bank recognizes that credit concentration risk is present in the Bank's factoring business in view of the fact that factored debtors are mainly active in the property, building and construction sector in Belgium and the retail sector in Malta.
+Credit concentration risk is mitigated by a comprehensive credit insurance policy covering credit risks arising from the Bank's factoring exposure in Belgium and by the Group's experience in the property, building and construction sector combined with in depth knowledge of the customer base in Belgium.
+The credit risk concentration to the factored receivables in Malta is mitigated through the dispersion of debtors combined with security over the underlying asset.